Metin1558/axon/README.md

 sys.path.insert(0, str(Path(__file__).resolve().parent))
 ```
 The path is now derived from the test file's own location, so it is
-correct on every machine, including whichever one a real ACURARE
+correct on every machine, including whichever one this is eventually run on.
-collaborator eventually runs this on.

 ### A documented (not fixed) limitation: `gruplu_analiz.py`'s automatic grouping